-Italian beaches are divided into beach clubs called stabilimenti where you pay a small entrance fee and can rent a sun-lounger and an umbrella, and free beaches called spiaggia libera.
+Italian beaches are divided into beach clubs called stabilimenti where you pay a small entrance fee and can rent a sun lounger and umbrella and free beaches called spiaggia libera.

-Take the cable car down from Taormina or walk across the narrow sandy path to this spatular nature reserve.
+Take the cable car down from Taormina or walk across the narrow sandy path to this spectacular nature reserve.

-These richly decorated carts, known as caretto, are an iconic symbol of Sicily.
-Originally a means of transportation today they are more works of art than a practical vehicle.
+These richly decorated carts, known as caretto, are a symbol of Sicily.
+Originally a means of transportation, today they are more works of art than a practical vehicle.

 Prickly pear fruit is known as fiche d’India in Italian.
-You will find it in gelato and granita flavours and painted on colorful ceramics.
+You will find it in gelato and granita flavours and painted on colourful ceramics.

-In Noto, the main cathedral dedicated to Saint Nicholas and is a prime example of a style of architecture called Sicilian Baroque.
+In Noto, the main cathedral is dedicated to Saint Nicholas and offers a prime example of a style of architecture called Sicilian baroque.

-One of the best things about visiting Sicily in summer is undoutedbly a breakfast of icy cold granita (fruit or nut-based shaved ice) and a sweet brioche.
+One of the best things about visiting Sicily in summer is undoubtedly a breakfast of icy granita (fruit- or nut-based shaved ice), best enjoyed alongside a sweet brioche.

-These richly decorated bags called coffa are individually handcrafted and make a wonderful souvenir.
+These richly decorated bags called coffa are handcrafted and make a wonderful souvenir.

 Small religious shrines can be found all over the island of Sicily.

-The green island of Salina, one of the Aeolian archipelago, is filled with vineyards growing the famed Malvasia grape.
+The green island of Salina, part of the Aeolian archipelago, is filled with vineyards growing the malvasia grape.

-The far flung island of Lampedusa is home to some of the world’s best beaches.
+The far-flung island of Lampedusa is home to some of the best beaches in Sicily (and the world).